 Pain management is complex and needs constant readjustment.
-The EB team will help with this and will refer to a specialist paediatric pain team if extra assistance is needed.
+Your EB team will help with this and will refer to a specialist paediatric pain team if extra assistance is needed.

 The teeth develop normally but scarring inside the mouth can lead to overcrowding of the teeth that in combination with fragile gums can make tooth cleaning difficult and restorative treatment and extractions are often necessary.
 Brushing with a soft toothbrush should be encouraged and fluoride supplements may be prescribed.

 Abrasions in the eye are painful and pain-relieving medicines should be given while waiting for assessment by the ophthalmologist.
 The child may prefer to keep their eyes closed and avoid bright light while the abrasion is healing.
 Never allow the eye to be forced open in order to examine it or further damage may result.

 In all forms of RDEB, the hands become scarred.
-In those with RDEB-SG, the hands have a tendency to contract leading to the fingers becoming webbed and forced into a fisting position.
+In those with RDEB-SG, the hands have a tendency to contract leading to the fingers becoming webbed and forced into a fist.
 This can be delayed by splinting the hands under the guidance of an EB occupational therapist.
 In many children, webbing can be avoided by bandaging through the web spaces in between the fingers.
 There is a DEBRA booklet available that explains care of the hands in more detail.